-Extracorporeal shockwave therapy uses the application of pulsed mechanical waves to the tissues via a hand held trode to aid in healing for a variety of conditions.
+Extracorporeal shockwave therapy uses the application of pulsed mechanical waves to the tissues via a hand-held head, to aid in healing from a variety of conditions.
 It is a non-invasive treatment for many types of pain and injury in our patients.
-Within the head of the hand piece an acoustic wave is created (in our case using peizoelectric crystals) and that waves passes through the tissues.
-As the waves pass from tissues of different densities, like joint fluid to cartilage or cartilage to bone, energy is dissipated into the surrounding region and induces cellular and tissue responses including growth factor release (substances that promote healing and tissue recovery), muscle relaxation, changes in blood flow and tissue metabolism, as well as other biochemical and biomechanical responses.
-We have used our machine in a wide variety of cases including patients with arthritis, ligament and tendon injuries, joint laxity/instability, back pain, muscle tension and spasm, and wound management.
-The treatment is well tolerated and has offered extensive relief to patients with challenging pain conditions.
+Within the head of the hand piece a strong acoustic wave is created (in our case using peizoelectric crystals) and that waves passes into the injured or painful tissues.
+As the waves pass from tissues of different densities, like joint fluid to cartilage or cartilage to bone, energy is dissipated into the surrounding region and induces cellular and tissue responses.
+These regional changes include growth factor release (substances that promote healing and tissue recovery), muscle relaxation, changes in blood flow and tissue metabolism, and other biochemical and biomechanical responses.
+We recommend piezoelectric shockwave for patients with arthritis, ligament and tendon injuries, back pain, muscle tension and spasm, joint injury and for wound therapy.
+This treatment is well tolerated and has offered extensive relief to patients with challenging pain conditions.

 Effects of radial shockwave therapy on the limb function of dogs with hip osteoarthritis- this is an abstract of a scientific article on treating dogs with hip arthritis.

 Extracorporeal Shockwave Therapy for Shoulder Lameness in Dogs - This is a scientific articles on using shockwave for multiple types of shoulder issues in dogs.

 What is a treatment like?
 Does it hurt?